Dick Simpson (politician): Early career

 Simpson began teaching as a political science professor at the University of Illinois at Chicago (UIC) in 1967.

-During the 1968 Democratic Party presidential primaries, he first became Eugene McCarthy's campaign manager for Illinois's 9th congressional district, then was promoted to his statewide Illinois campaign manager, a role he held up through the 1968 Democratic National Convention.
-Simpson participated in protests held during the convention.
+He also quickly began working as a political operative in Illinois.
+During the 1968 Democratic Party presidential primaries, he initially worked as Eugene McCarthy's campaign manager for Illinois's 9th congressional district.
+He was promoted to work as the manager of McCarthy's Illinois statewide campaign operation, a role that he held up through the 1968 Democratic National Convention (which took place in Chicago).
+Simpson participated in the protests that were held in Chicago during the convention.

-In 1969, Simpson managed the successful 44th Ward aldermanic campaign of William Singer, a reform-minded independent liberal.
-Singer, a 29-year old political newcomer, won an upset victory over a candidate supported by the city's Democratic political machine.
-Singer's victory was by a razor-thin 427 votes in the runoff election against an opponent backed by the by the Democratic Party organization.
+In 1969, Simpson managed the successful 44th Ward aldermanic campaign of William Singer, a reform-minded and liberal-leaning independent alderman.
+Singer, a 29-year-old political newcomer, won an upset victory over a candidate supported by the political machine of the city's Democratic Party.
+Singer's victory was by a very narrow 427 votes in the runoff election against an opponent backed by the Democratic Party organization.
 Singer's election was seen as ushering in an era of prominence for the city's lakefront liberal voting bloc.

-Simpson was a cofounder of the Independent Precinct Organization, where he also served as executive director.
+Simpson also cofounded the Independent Precinct Organization, and served as the organization's executive director.

 Aldermanic career

 Simpson served two terms as a Chicago alderman for the 44th Ward, from 1971 through 1979.
+Simpson has (both during and subsequent to his city council tenure) been considered to be a progressive.